 5. Reduce Joint Pains

 With an anti-inflammatory property, the juice of ash gourd alleviates joint pains due to arthritis, bone pain, muscle cramps, fractures, and gout.
 Ash gourd also contains calcium, magnesium, and phosphorus; those are three essential minerals for bone health.
 It increases bone mass and restores regular movements of muscles and joints.

 6. Boosts Immunity

 Having an enormous amount of vitamin C, and a set of carotenoids and flavonoids, ash gourd is a powerful agent to boost immunity when the person is ill.
-When a person is suffering from diseases, the body organs work lower than its optimum.
-Taking the vitamin-enriched foods and vegetables like ash gourd inject vitamin C to blood cells that automatically transfer to all the body organs, which increase the recovery time.
+When a person is suffering from disease, the body organs work lower than their optimum.
+Taking the vitamin-enriched foods and vegetables like ash gourd inject vitamin C to blood cells that automatically transfer to all the body organs, which increases the recovery time.